Flood risk management responsibilities

-Birmingham City Council has responsibility for all other rivers and watercourses which are termed ‘Ordinary Watercourses’, however many are the responsibility of land owners but the council has powers under the Land Drainage Act 1991 to regulate and enforce duties on land owners.
-In general the council works with landowners to maintain and improve watercourses.
+Birmingham City Council has responsibility for all other rivers and watercourses which are termed ‘Ordinary Watercourses’, however many are the responsibility of landowners.

 One of the most obvious and immediate forms of surface water runoff is on the highway.
-Highway drainage is generally the responsibility of the local authority as the highway authority.
 In the case of Birmingham City Council, maintenance of highway drainage is undertaken by Amey, the Council’s Maintenance and Management Partner.
-Generally highways are drained by means of traditional gullies (drains) at the side of the road which drain to sewers or watercourse.

 Individual property and land owners have responsibility for their own piped drainage infrastructure.
 Where piped drainage becomes part of the general shared infrastructure it is generally adopted as public and becomes the responsibility of Severn Trent Water.

-Under the Flood and Water Management Act 2010, Birmingham City Council is the management authority for local groundwater flood risk.
+Under the Flood and Water Management Act, Birmingham City Council is the management authority for local groundwater flood risk.